Some of our information has moved to NT.GOV.AU

 - have a current recruitment and workforce development plan

-- have acquitted all previous funding relevant to the Department of Local Government and Community Services
+- have acquitted all previous funding relevant to the Department of Housing and Community Development

 - demonstrate that the funding will not duplicate funding already provided under this or any other funding source.